Nope, not my iron fist. Just a glorious Irish burrito.

 In the fall of 2015, I studied abroad in Dublin, Ireland.
 On the Rouge Again was my passion project that semester, a place for my friends and family in the United States to stay updated on my travels.
 When I came home, a few entries short of completion, I set to work on wrapping up, and from there stemmed the idea to keep the blog going.
 I loved having something to do, something that was mine, and in the summer of 2016 I excitedly purchased my domain.
-It fell to the side of the road as my senior year of college began; now, as a post grad who realizes how important hobbies are, I have worked to create both a lovely little site for my pieces to rest, and an outlet for my imagination to ride its waves of thought.
+It fell to the side of the road as my senior year of college began.
+Since graduating, starting a full-time position with a lifestyle magazine in Boston, and wanting another outlet to share my work, I have picked back up and fall more in love with blogging every day.

 I don’t pretend to be an expert in travel, but I am an expert in my passion for travel.
 It runs deeply, to my bones, and is the best present my parents ever gave my siblings and I. We grew up chasing experiences and places, and learning that the sunrise over the Grand Canyon is about one of the most beautiful, precious things this world can give us.
 And that we are just visitors on this planet, a planet whose glory is vast and mysterious and deserves our time and money.
 It’s one of the only things I never feel guilty about spending my money on.